znewman01/nix-doom-emacs/docs/reference.md

 }
 ```

+## Updating configuration

+Note that, unlike imperative `Doom Emacs`, we do not have a `doom sync`.
+Our project builds an Emacs with your Doom configuration embedded in it. `doom sync` just updates packages.
+This doesn't mean that you can't update your packages and configuration, obviously:

+To update your Doom Emacs config, you simply rebuild your configuration.
+For example, in NixOS you can use `nixos-rebuild switch` (or `home-manager switch` if you use Home-Manager standalone). nix-doom-emacs will do everything else for you.

+In an imperative environment, Doom updates can break Emacs with no easy way to roll back.
+nix-doom-emacs moves the moving parts of your Emacs installation into the Nix build sandbox.

 ## trivialBuild and co

 Though beyond the scope of this document, [`trivialBuild`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/emacs/trivial.nix) is a Nixpkgs function to trivially build Emacs packages, if you're confused about it's usage here.
 You can use it to build e.g. local packages or packages hosted on Git repositories.
 It is not a nix-doom-emacs tool.
 It's also in a family of functions in Nixpkgs which are made to build Emacs packages.
 Such as: